Avik-Das-567/Linear-Regression-with-Python/Additional Exercise/README.md

 - **X**: Number of cricket chirps per minute
 - **Y**: Ambient room temperature

-The dataset contains 15 samples and is used to model the linear relationship between chirping frequency and temperature using gradient descent based regression.
+The dataset contains 15 samples and is used to model the linear relationship between chirping frequency and temperature using gradient descent-based regression.

 ---